umn-gis-5574/syllabus/syllabus.md

 ### Course Philosophy *(forgive the pretension)*

 I want this class to be as accessible as possible.
 I don't want anyone to feel overwhelmed or utterly out of their depth.
 The nature of this class results in a highly variable group of students in terms of familiarity/comfort with the technologies we'll be talking about.
 Thus, I want the focus of the course to be how each individual can get what *they want* out of it.
 Grading exists because it's unfortunately part of the fabric of our education system, but I don't want any student fixating on a grade here.
 Rather, I'd like to ask each of you where you're coming from and where you'd like to go, then spend the semester getting there!
+That said, learning new things *should* take you out of your comfort zone, at least once in a while.

 ### Course Prerequisites